TextGenerator

 Description

-instance lets you use a large language model (LLM) to
+A TextGenerator instance lets you use a large language model (LLM) to

 generate text based on a system prompt from you and a user prompt from the

-interactive non-player characters (NPCs).
+characters (NPCs).

-For example, in a survival experience, your system prompt for a talking animal might be "You are a very busy beaver.
-You end all statements by mentioning how you need to get back to work on your dam."
-Users could ask the beaver about water in the area, the size of a nearby forest, predators, etc.
+"You are a very busy beaver.
+You end all statements by mentioning how you need to get back to work on your dam.".

-The novelty of LLM responses can help create unique, delightful moments for players, but using the LLM effectively requires a bit of creativity and tuning.
+The novelty of LLM responses can help create unique, delightful moments for players, but using the API effectively requires a bit of creativity and tuning.
 System prompts can be very extensive, so don't hesitate to include a long string with lots of detail.

 History 6